-I want to start by saying; good that you are doing your research before taking any decision whether to join or not.
+I want to start by saying GOOD that you are doing your research before making any decision whether to join or not.

-Every business opportunity that needs your commitment in form of time and money should be well researched before jumping in.
+Every business opportunity that requires your commitment in the form of time or money should be well researched before jumping in.

-Nu Skin Enterprises was founded in 1984 by Blake Roney, Sandie Tillotson and Steve Lund, in Provo, Utah.
-The company originated in the U.S. and began its first foreign operation in Canada year 1990.
+Nu Skin Enterprises was founded in 1984 by Blake Roney, Sandie Tillotson, and Steve Lund in Provo, Utah.
+The company originated in the U.S. and began its first foreign operation in Canada, the year 1990.

 The founders of Nu Skin decided to build a company that would combine innovative personal care products with ingredients that subscribed to the philosophy of “all of the good, none of the bad”.

-I can no longer count the times I have heard this sales pitch; “all of the good, none of the bad”.
-I even used it myself numerous times.
+I can no longer count the times I have heard that sales pitch.
+I used it numerous times like you were encouraged to.

-I am not trying to go against Nu Skin and this particular statement because their skin care products are actually pretty good.
-I used them for about a year and was happy with the result.
+I am not trying to go against Nu Skin and this particular statement, because their skincare products are pretty good after all.
+I used them for about a year and was happy with the results.

-However, they are a bit pricey and as of today there are many products on the market that TOP the Nu Skin products for a MUCH LOWER cost.
+However, the products are over-priced and there are many products on the market that TOP the Nu Skin products for a MUCH LOWER cost.

 Let Us Talk More About The Actual